steqeq/0000/docs/how-to/llm-fine-tuning-optimization/model-acceleration-libraries.rst

 After building FBGEMM_GPU, run some verification checks to ensure the build is correct.
 Continue to run all commands inside the ``fbgemm_gpu/`` directory inside the Miniconda environment.

 #.
-FBGEMM_GPU generates many Jinja and C++ templates, so
+The build process generates many Jinja and C++ templates, so
-   it is important to confirm no undefined symbols remain after the build.
+   it is important to confirm no undefined symbols remain.

    .. code-block:: shell